Mir-Inayat/LLMchatbot/README.md

 - Python 3.8+
 - Node.js 16+
 - Neo4j 4.4+ (local or cloud instance)
-- OpenAI API key (optional - a mock LLM is used if not provided)
+- Gemini API key (optional - a mock LLM is used if not provided)

 ### Installation